-Enzon Pharmaceuticals, Inc. (together with its subsidiaries, "Enzon" or the "Company") receives royalty revenues from existing licensing arrangements with other companies primarily related to sales of four marketed drug products, namely, PegIntron ®, Sylatron ®, Macugen ® and CIMZIA ®.
-The Company also had previously received royalty revenues from licensing arrangements related to sales of Oncaspar and Adagen until the Company's rights to receive royalties on sales of these products expired in 2014.
+Enzon Pharmaceuticals, Inc. (together with its subsidiary, "Enzon" or the "Company") receives royalty revenues from existing licensing arrangements with other companies primarily related to sales of four marketed drug products, namely, PegIntron ®, Sylatron ®, Macugen ® and CIMZIA ®.
 In addition, the Company's rights to receive royalties on sales of Macugen and CIMZIA expired in the U.S. and Great Britain in 2014.
 The primary source of the Company's royalty revenues is sales of PegIntron, which is marketed by Merck & Co., Inc. ("Merck").
 The Company currently has no clinical operations and limited corporate operations.
-The Company has no intention of resuming any clinical development activities or acquiring new sources of royalty revenues.
-Royalty revenues from sales of PegIntron accounted for approximately 73% and 90% of the Company's total royalty revenues for the three months ended March 31, 2016 and 2015, respectively, and approximately 80% of the Company's total royalty revenues for each of the years ended December 31, 2015 and 2014.
+Royalty revenues from sales of PegIntron accounted for approximately 72% and 67% of the Company's total royalty revenues for the three months ended June 30, 2016 and 2015, respectively, approximately 73% and 79% of the Company's total royalty revenues in the sixmonth periods ended June 30, 2016 and 2015, respectively, and approximately 80% of the Company's total royalty revenues for each of the years ended December 31, 2015 and 2014.